xiaoli-dong/bioinfo_notebook/systemadmin/build_clusters_with_slurm.md

 chown munge: /etc/munge/munge.key
 chmod 400 /etc/munge/munge.key
 chown -R munge: /etc/munge/ /var/log/munge/

+#Grant full access (read, write, and execute) to the owner of the file or directory
+#Deny all access to the group and others.
 chmod 0700 /etc/munge/ /var/log/munge/
 ```
 ### Enable MUNGE authentication service on all the nodes